bluerock-io/auto-docs/content/docs/scaffold/default-specs.md

 2. Automatically generating a default specification to verify {{ "memory safety" | terminology }}, or
 3. Avoid writing a specification directly and instead direct the tools to reason about it by inlining it.

-To keep the example simple, we select `Memory safey`.
+To keep the example simple, we select `Memory safey`, which will generate a simple specification based on the function's type.

 ```shell
 Verifying swap(size_t &, size_t &)...